a-moss/PoGoAccountCheck/README.md

 Where file.txt is the file of accounts to check.
 See "Formatting" to see how the file should be formatted.

 You can also use an additional -l argument which allows you to specify your own location for the program to use.
 ie:

 	python banned.py -f file.txt -l '40.7127837 -74.005941'

+For Pokemon Go Map styled accounts.csv use -c.

+		python banned.py -f accounts.csv -c

 Lastly, we recommend specifying the -hk argument that allows you to use your hash key for the new api (0.53.1), if you have one. ie.

 	python banned.py -f file.txt -l '40.7127837 -74.005941' -hk your_hash_key

 # Formatting
 Your file of accounts should be structured as follows: